agkaminski/FellaPC/README.md

 ## Case

 Case is provided as STL files that are designed for the FDM 3D priting.
+There are three parts:

+- keyboard,
+- main body,
+- bottom panel.

-Case is too big to be printed in one piece on most 3D printers, so cutting the model during slicing and glueing back together after printing might be needed.
-Threaded inserts have to be embedded in the case.
+All parts are too big to be printed in one piece on most 3D printers, so cutting the model during slicing and glueing back together after printing might be needed.
+Threaded inserts have to be embedded in the plastic.

 Hardware needed:

+- threaded inserts:
-- Threaded inserts 12 pieces M3 4x5 mm,
+ - M3 4x5 mm 9 pieces,
-- Bolts 8 pieces of M3x6 and 4 pieces of M3x8.
+ - M3 4x4 mm 4 pieces,
+- bolts:
+ - M3x4 or M3x5 for keyboard and SCB 8 pieces,
+ - M3x25 for main body 5 pieces.